nikhilshinde57/executor-framework-usecase-study/README.md

 #### Functional Requirement
 * Assume we have a folder directory present on S3 which contains the list of files
-* The each file in the directory contians the text data such that each line having single word
+* Each file in the directory contains the text data such that each line having single word
 * All words are ordered in a sorted order
 * The task is to read all the files from the input S3 directory and prepare single output file from those input files provided that the data in output file should be sorted

-#### Non Functional Requirement
+#### Non-Functional Requirement
-* The S3 input directory can have hundreds of file in it
+* The S3 input directory can have hundreds of files in it
 * The minimum file size is like file with one word and maximum file size we are considering here is 200 MB
 * As soon as file uploading finishes on S3, processing should get start
 * The system should be scalable and highly available
-* If anything fails report it as a event or alert
+* If anything fails report it as an event or alert

 ## Solution Approach

 ### Event Driven:
-As the application requirement is the input directory will contains hundreds of files with large data.
+As the application requirement is the input directory will contain hundreds of files with large data.
 Taking that point into consideration S3 is the best storage place to store such large data files.
 To make our system highly scalable, available and for real time processing event driven approach will be perfect fit for this.

 When the files are uploaded on S3.
 The uploading system will publish the event on SQS.
 The Spring boot application (Consumer Application) having the consumers running those will listen to that queue and once the message published they will consume that message.
-Once the message get consumed the message processing service will start the processing of that message.
+Once the message gets consumed the message processing service will start the processing of that message.
 That message will contain the directory which we would like to process.
 The sample message will look like below.
 ```
 {
-"bucketName":"niks",
+"bucket Name":"niks",
 "folderName":"input",
 "folderPath":"niks/12345/input/",
 "tenantId":"12345"
 }
 ```
-The consumer application validate and parse the message.
-After that it will pass that message to message processing service(MPS).
+The consumer application validates and parse the message.
+After that it will pass that message to message processing service (MPS).
 It will count the number of files present in the directory and calculate the batch size based on thread pool size number.
 We are using **FixedThreadPool(n)** service multithreading pattern.
 Using that MPS will read multiple files in parallel from the S3 bucket.

-The thread pool size is configurable and that can be configureable from environment-local.properties file.
+The thread pool size is configurable and that can be configurable from environment local.
+Properties file.
 Once all the batches completed their job, next task is to write those batch list into one file in a sorted way.
 So here task is to merge K-sorted lists.
 For merging K-sorted files minheap is the best DS.
-That having complexity of O( n * k * log k); Where n is number of array/list and k is number of element in it.
+That having complexity of O (n * k * log k); Where n is number of array/list and k is number of elements in it.
 After merging will get single list of words will upload that on S3 in output directory.
 Considering the output file is very large so, that operation also we are doing parallelly by multiple thread.